 Most of the time, you won’t notice any ghosting even in fast-paced games, however, as soon as there are more dark pixels on the screen changing into lighter shades, there will be prominent smearing and trailing of fast-moving objects.

-The ghosting is an expected drawback of VA panels.
-Some will be barely bothered by it while others won’t be able to stand it.
+The ghosting is an expected drawback of most VA panels.
+Some will be barely bothered by it, while others won’t be able to stand it.

-Overall, if you are not playing competitive FPS games, you should be perfectly fine with this monitor; in fact, you’d be able to fully appreciate the striking visuals and details the display delivers.
+Overall, if you are not playing competitive FPS games, you should be perfectly fine with this monitor; in fact, you’d be able to appreciate the striking visuals and details the display delivers fully.

 The Pixio PXC32 1440p curved gaming monitor offers plenty of useful features including Picture in Picture and Picture By Picture modes, three gamma presets (2.0, 2.2, and 2.4), FPS and RTS pre-calibrated picture presets, and four crosshairs you can place on the screen for better precision in first-person shooters.

-In addition, if you have an AMD FreeSync-compatible graphics card or an Xbox One, you will be able to unleash the full potential of the monitor.
+In addition, if you have a FreeSync compatible graphics card or an Xbox One console, you will be able to unleash the full potential of the monitor.

 FreeSync synchronizes the monitor’s refresh rates with GPU’s frame rates and thus removes all screen tearing and stuttering for good.
 Since the monitor’s refresh rates change dynamically, there’s no significant impact on the input lag.

 The Pixio PXC32 FreeSync range is 48-144Hz.
-It also supports LFC (Low Framerate Compensation) meaning that even when your frame rates drop below 48Hz/FPS, the GPU will double or triple the frames to maintain gameplay fluidity.
+It also supports LFC (Low Framerate Compensation), meaning that even when your frame rates drop below 48Hz/FPS, the monitor will multiply its refresh rate for smoother performance.

 Design & Connectivity

-Moving on, the design of the monitor features a headphones hook, VESA mount compatibility, and three LED strips that glow in red.
+Moving on, the design of the monitor features a headphones hook, VESA mount compatibility, and three red LED strips.
 The stand is tilt-only by -5/15 degrees.

-Connectivity includes an HDMI 2.0, a Dual-Link DVI, a headphones jack, and a DisplayPort.
-For 1440p 144Hz and FreeSync, use either the HDMI or the DisplayPort while the DVI port is limited to 2560×1440 at 60Hz.
+Connectivity options include HDMI 2.0, Dual-Link DVI, a headphones jack, and DisplayPort 1.2.
+For 1440p 144Hz and FreeSync, use either HDMI or DisplayPort inputs while the DVI port is limited to 2560×1440 at 60Hz.